hanwenzhang123/fullstack-note/06-note/README.md

 #### CI/CD
 - CI/CD Pipeline design pattern to auto deploy, deployable state at any point, the library platform like Jenkins / TravisCI / CircleCI / Gitlab / GitHub actions
+- Best Practice

+#### CI
+- make sure codes work across the team, can use GitHub, frequently commit code to a shared repository
-- CI - developers integrate code into a shared repository and all tests are passed and compatible with the rest, each change is small and easy to debug.
+- developers integrate code into a shared repository and all tests are passed and compatible with the rest, each change is small and easy to debug.

+#### CD
+- make sure your code will work in production, that your code is in a state that could be released to your users at any point in time.
-- CD - keep your code base deployable at any point.
+- keep your code base deployable at any point.
 Teams produce software in short cycles and in a sustainable way, all types of code changes are automatically prepared for a release to production.

 #### CI/CD Workflow
 - Develop new function (Local Dev)